FAQs

 If you bring things to that container that I am not qualified or able to help you with, or that don’t quite fit within the parameters of coaching, I will always hold space for you but I will be transparent about our scope and refer you to therapy.
 (Or, encourage you to take this topic to your current therapist.)
 Read more about my thoughts on this here.

 While you can get plenty of value from a single coaching session, I’ve found that meeting for twelve sessions is the minimum for real transformation to occur.
-This is why I exclusively offer a 12-session minumum for new clients.
+This is why I exclusively offer a 12-session minimum for new clients.
 In a 3-month time frame, we’ll meet weekly, allowing you to dive right in and commit to a process of transformation in one season or quarter.

 Yes, for returning clients.
 I offer one-time sessions or smaller ad-hoc packages for past clients with whom I already have a foundation and a starting point.